sphis-sinco/__vslice-engine/docs/contributing/PULL_REQUESTS.md

 This involves modifying one or several of the repository’s `.yml` files, or any other file in the `.github` folder.

 Please test these changes on your fork’s main branch to avoid breaking anything in this repository (e.g. GitHub Actions, issue templates, etc.)!

-## funkin.assets PRs
-The `assets` submodule has its own repository called [funkin.assets](https://github.com/FunkinCrew/funkin.assets).

-If you only modify files in the `assets` folder, open a PR in the `funkin.assets` repository instead of the main repository.

-If you simultaneously modify files from both repositories, then open two separate PRs and explain the connection in your PR descriptions.

-Be sure to choose `develop` as the base branch for `funkin.assets` PRs, just as you would in the `Funkin` repository.

-### Charting PRs
-Charting PRs make changes such as **adjusting chart metadata**.

-This involves modifying one or several of the `funkin.assets` repository's `*-metadata.json` files, found in the `preload/data/songs/` directory.

-> [!CAUTION]
-> We **do not** accept changes to the chart `.json` file itself.
-> If you find an error in the game's charts, please open an issue in the `Funkin` repo, and the Funkin' Crew will review it and make tweaks themselves as necessary.

-These PRs should only be opened in the `funkin.assets` repository.

-# Closing
-Thank you for reading the Contributing Guide.

-We look forward to seeing your contributions to the game!